 What was once a mini Islamic city now has several recognisably Western buildings, built in the century following the fall of Granada to the Catholic Monarchs in 1492.
 The most prominent of these buildings is the Renaissance Palace of Charles (Carlos) I/ V. Although it is the Muslim Nasrid Palace –built mostly in the 14th century– that people head for, Charles’s Palace is well worth a look at.

-Charles’s Palace, designed by Pedro Machuca (who had received his training in Italy), was begun in 1526, but never completed.
+Charles’s Palace, designed by Pedro Machuca (who had received his training in Italy), was begun in 1527, but never completed until the 20th!

 The impression of weight is inescapable.
 Straight vertical and horizontal lines predominate; square and rectangular windows are larger and more prominent than the small circular ones.
 A pediment over the doorway and four accompanying half columns betray classical influence, as do the triple pediments and half columns immediately above.
 Ionic pilasters (a rectangular column attached to and projecting from a wall) between the upper windows maintain the classical flavour.